COVID-19 update: State Library is gradually reopening and more spaces are now available. Check what’s open before you visit.

 Summary: Dr Barbara Piscitelli AM Oral History and Children's Art Archive Digital Story

 The Children’s Picture Diaries methodology aims to collect stories about childhood, as told by children in various formats: in story, poem, film, drawing, painting or sculpture.
 The methodology encourages the development of critical and creative thinking, literacy, intercultural understandings, and personal and social capabilities.

 This education resource is underpinned by the methodology developed in communities by Dr Barbara Piscitelli AM.

 PDF | 96 KB

-Resources to activate State Library's programs for children and families in your homes.
+Resources to activate State Library's programs for children and families in your homes and spaces.